Rette Jones Racing: Car No. 30 history

 Before the team's founding in 2015, Terry Jones had been fielding cars in the ARCA Racing Series since 2003, usually for himself, in around 4-8 races each year, and the team was called Jones Group Racing.
 Bob Blount, Chad Blount and Jesse Smith also had driven for Jones.
-The team had 6 Top 5 and 12 Top 10 in 64 races between 2003 and 2013.
+The team had six top-fives and 12 top-tens in 64 races between 2003 and 2013.

 Rette Jones Racing made the series debut at Daytona with Terry Jones behind the wheel of the No. 30 Toyota as usual and finished 19th.
 He also ran at Talladega, where he finished 16th.

 In 2016, Corey Deuser made his series debut at the Herr's Potato Chips 200 at Winchester Speedway driving the No. 30 Ford Fusion, he would start in 7th, but the team would suffer a clutch issue relegating them to a 17th-place finish.
-Rette Jones would return with Clair Zimmerman behind the wheel of the No. 30 Ford at Berlin Raceway for the Berlin ARCA 200, where he would finish 6th upon starting 12th.
+Rette Jones would return with Clair Zimmerman behind the wheel of the No. 30 Ford at Berlin Raceway for the Berlin ARCA 200, where he would finish sixth upon starting 12th.
 Terry Jones once again drove at Daytona and Talladega and crashed in both of them, with a season-best finish of 28th at Talladega.

-In 2017, Terry Jones returned at Daytona, in the No. 30 Toyota, he led 25 laps and finished 2nd, the best finish ever of the team in the ARCA Series.
+In 2017, Terry Jones returned at Daytona, in the No. 30 Toyota, he led 25 laps and finished second, the best finish ever of the team in the ARCA Series.
 Jones returned at Talladega, driving the No. 33 Toyota in a partnership with Win-Tron Racing but he blew the engine in the early laps and finished last.

 In 2018, Grant Quinlan would drive in a one-off attempt the No. 30 Ford, at the Lucas Oil 200 at Daytona International Speedway.
 The team would start 24th, but finish 37th after an engine problem.

 In 2019, Quinlan would return driving a Ford at Daytona, as well as Talladega for the General Tire 200.
-Quinlan would perform very well at both events, scoring top 10's in both and a top 5 at Daytona.
+Quinlan would perform very well at both events, scoring top-tens in both and a top-five at Daytona.